medusouzoa/medusouzoa/README.md

 ### Hi there 👋
 -I'm Yaren.

+I graduated from software engineering and have been developing my skills in game development for 3 years.
+I have a strong problem-solving and analytical thinking ability.
+Among the skills I possess are:
+-Game development for PC platforms
+-Game development for mobile platforms (iOS and Android) -Programming languages (C#, C++, Java)
+-Use of game engines (Unity Engine and Unreal Engine) -Game design

+I am always open and eager to learn new technologies and collaborate with other developers and teams.
 <!--
 **medusouzoa/medusouzoa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.